No Equal Entertainment

-No Equal Entertainment is a Canadian television and film production company owned and operated by producer/director J.B.
+No Equal Entertainment is a Canadian television and film production company owned and operated by Emmy Award Nominated and Student Academy Award winning producer/director J.B.
 Sugar based in Toronto, Ontario, Canada.
 No Equal develops and produces both scripted and documentary projects.
 In addition to producing their original projects, No Equal provides production services for studios, networks and broadcasters around the world.
 To date, No Equal has produced over 300 episodes of television.

 History

 Founded in 1998 by Larry Sugar, No Equal Entertainment was originally based in Vancouver, Canada and got its start providing production services for projects such as Dead Man's Gun, Nightwatching, and First Wave.
 No Equal added original television productions to their slate with The Collector, JPod, and Bitten.

 J.B.
 Sugar took over as President of No Equal prior to the company producing Bitten based on the Women of the Otherworld book series by Kelley Armstrong.
 Starring Laura Vandervoort, the series marked No Equal's shift to Toronto where the show was filmed.